 I run ML search with expectation values as input data.
+Information on dc02 maps can be found here.
 I try three different configurations:

 all parameters (\(r, A_d, A_s, A_L) \) are zeroed except one, for which I test if the ML search can recover different expectation values.
 I vary one variable and plot that variable only, while all other parameters are zeroed and kept fixed in the ML search;

 same as before, only parameters which are not varied are kept fixed at their normal expectation value;